DHRUV-CODER/Web-Server/README.md

 <img width="595" alt="image" src="https://user-images.githubusercontent.com/60794694/142606159-ddc9aaa8-733c-46f0-9c04-0bea6f8b7dd8.png">

  In my case it is `192.168.100.3` , so to visit the webserver put  port `:5000` behind it .
 Final uri `192.168.100.3:5000`
 # I want to share it publicly to my friends and colleagues ?
-How do ?
+How do i ?

 One way can be port forwarding and stuff .
 Which is pretty boring and complex.